Securing Workload Data: Attestation and Provenance in Non-Human Identity Frameworks

 - Regulatory Violations: Failing to meet data governance requirements can result in hefty fines and reputational damage.

 Workload data provenance establishes a clear chain of custody, ensuring that every piece of data can be traced back to its source.
-In the pharmaceutical industry, blockchain technology is being explored to track products from manufacturing to distribution, preventing losses and counterfeiting, according to a study HCSRL
+In the pharmaceutical industry, blockchain technology is being explored to track products from manufacturing to distribution, preventing losses and counterfeiting, according to a study by HCSRL (Health Care Systems Research Laboratory).

-Securing workload data requires a shift towards attestation and provenance within non-human identity frameworks, which we'll explore in the next section.
+Securing workload data requires a shift towards attestation and provenance within non-human identity frameworks.
+We'll dive into how attestation helps verify workload identities and data integrity next.

 Attestation: Verifying Workload Identity and Data Integrity